-Some allow a player or team to end the play in the middle of a hand by claiming to have enough points to win.
+Some allow a player or team to end the play in the middle of a hand by claiming to have enough points to reach the game target of 11 or whatever was agreed.
 This is known as 'chiamarsi fuori'.
 In a two player game a player needs 21 cards to claim the point for cards and 6 coins/diamonds to claim the point for that suit.
-The prime can be claimed if the claimer can demonstrate that they will win the prime even if the opponent takes all the cards hat are not yet captured.
+The prime can be claimed if the claimer can demonstrate that they will win the prime even if the opponent takes all the cards that are not yet captured.
 If the claimer turns out not to have enough points to win, they automatically lose the game.

 Deciding the Primiera

 In some regions different scales of values are used.
 For example some count 2-7 as face value, Aces as 5½ and picture cards as ½.
 In most cases this produces the same result as the normal values.

 Asso Pigliatutto (Ace takes all)

 In this popular children's game, in addition to the normal rules of capture, playing an Ace takes all the table cards and scores a point for a sweep, provided that there is no Ace on the table.

 If there is an Ace in the table layout, then playing an Ace takes only the Ace and leaves the other cards in place.
 If there is an Ace alone on the table, a played Ace takes it and scores a sweep.

 If the table is empty (or "clean"), an Ace played remains on the table (it can’t take itself).